LevinJ/CarND-Advanced-Lane-Lines/README.md

 class MeasueCurvature in file measurecurvature.py implemented this feature, the main external interface is the MeasueCurvature::fit_lane_lines method.
 5. Curvature and vehicle position calculation
 With the left/right lane lines being fit, we compute the curvature at the bottom of the image, as well as the vehicle postion relative to lane center.
 The resultant information is displayed in the image as texts.
-This is demostrated in the image in step 4.
+This is demostrated in the image in step 4
-class MeasueCurvature in file measurecurvature.py implemented this feature, the main interface is the MeasueCurvature::__cal_curvature method.
+Class MeasueCurvature in file measurecurvature.py implemented this feature, the main interface is the MeasueCurvature::__cal_curvature method.
 6. Warp back to original image space

 Fianlly we wrap back the identifeid lane area in birdviw back to original image space by using cv2.warpPerspective API.
 This is demonstrated in the image in step 4 as well.
-class MeasueCurvature in file measurecurvature.py implemented this feature, the main interface is the MeasueCurvature::map_back_road method.
+Class MeasueCurvature in file measurecurvature.py implemented this feature, the main interface is the MeasueCurvature::map_back_road method.

 ### Pipeline (video)